Education Improvement Tax Credit

 Who may receive an Educational Improvement Tax Credit?

-An EITC may be granted to a business providing proof of a donation to a scholarship organization or educational improvement organization equal to 75% of the total amount contributed during the taxable year by the business.
-A tax credit may be granted equal to 90% of the total amount contributed, if the business provides a written commitment to contribute the same amount for two consecutive years.
-Tax credits shall not exceed the tax liability of a business for a given taxable year, nor shall credits exceed $100,000 annually per business.
-A tax credit must be applied in the taxable year the contribution is made.
-Unused portions of tax credits may not be carried forward or backward.
+An EITC is granted to a business of a donation to a scholarship organization or educational improvement organization equal to 75% of the total contributed during the taxable year by a business.
+First, a tax credit may be granted equal to 90% of the amount contributed, and if the business provides a written commitment to contribute the same amount for two consecutive years.
+Also, tax credits shall not exceed tax liability of a business for a taxable year, nor shall credits exceed $100,000 annually per business.
+Above all, tax credit must be applied in the year the contribution is made.
+However, unused tax credits may not be carried forward or backward.

 How do you apply for an Educational Improvement Tax Credit?

-A business must complete and submit an EITC application annually with DCED, which will then determine whether the firm qualifies for the credit.
-Applications are processed by DCED on a firstcome- first-serve basis by day submitted.
-All applications received on a specific day will by processed by DCED on a random basis before moving onto the next day’s applications.
-A confirmation letter will be sent by DCED to confirm the business’s status (approval or disapproval).
+A business must submit an EITC application annually with DCED, and that determines if the firm qualifies for the credit.
+Applications are processed by DCED on a first come, first served basis.
+All applications received will be processed by DCED by random before moving onto the next day’s applications.
+After that, a letter will be sent by DCED to confirm the business’s status (approval or disapproval).

 When does a business that commits to the same contribution for two consecutive years apply for the EITC in the second year?

-Applications for the second year of a two-year contribution commitment will be accepted beginning May 15 of the applicable year, and if received by DCED on or before July 1, will be processed prior to any other applications for tax credits received by the Department of Community and Economic Development.
-Applications for the second year of a two-year commitment received after July 1, will processed on a first-come-first-serve basis by day submitted, along with all other business applications received for that fiscal year.
+First, applications for the second year of a two-year contribution commitment will be accepted beginning May 15 of the applicable year, and if received by DCED on or before July 1, will be processed prior to any other applications for tax credits received by the DCED.
+Secondly, applications for the second year of a two-year commitment received after July 1, are processed on a first-come-first-serve basis, along with other business applications received for that year.